Contrasting Finward Bancorp (FNWD) & The Competition

 |$833.66 million

-Finward Bancorp has a beta of 0.56, meaning that its share price is 44% less volatile than the S&P 500.
-Comparatively, Finward Bancorp’s competitors have a beta of 0.61, meaning that their average share price is 39% less volatile than the S&P 500.
+Finward Bancorp has a beta of 0.56, indicating that its stock price is 44% less volatile than the S&P 500.
+Comparatively, Finward Bancorp’s rivals have a beta of 0.61, indicating that their average stock price is 39% less volatile than the S&P 500.

 Analyst Recommendations

-This is a summary of current recommendations for Finward Bancorp and its competitors, as provided by MarketBeat.com.
+This is a summary of current ratings and recommmendations for Finward Bancorp and its rivals, as reported by MarketBeat.

 |Sell Ratings